Spectral instability of horizonless compact objects within astrophysical environments: The role of the ECO compactness on QNMs

 Interpreting the absence of a spectral instability with respect to the compactness of the ECO can be realized in two ways: (i) the ECO acts as a typical object where its dynamics continuously change when we vary the available parameters.
-Note though that the surface position is added \emph{by hand} and does not backreact to the spacetime metric, which is otherwise Schwarzschild besides the boundary condition at the ECO surface. (ii) In a more theoretical and counter-intuitive level of understanding spectral instabilities, and their connection with the pseudospectrum shown in Ref. \cite{Boyanov:2022ark}, we are utilizing an object that has already undergone a drastic change of features with respect to its exterior BH counterpart.
-The change of boundary condition at the ECO surface can be considered equivalent to adding a very large fluctuation to the BH effective potential, in the form of either high-frequency sinusoids or random perturbations.
-Therefore, the ECO modes can be considered as a dramatically destabilized set of their BH QNM counterpart, where a very large perturbation has been introduced to the effective potential, in the form of a complete alteration of the near-horizon boundary condition.
+Note though that the surface position is added \emph{by hand} and does not backreact to the spacetime metric, which is otherwise Schwarzschild besides the boundary condition at the ECO surface. (ii) In a more theoretical and counter-intuitive level of understanding spectral instabilities, and their connection to the pseudospectrum, shown in Ref. \cite{Boyanov:2022ark}, we are utilizing an object that has already undergone a drastic change of features with respect to its exterior BH counterpart.
+In other words, contrary to the QNM spectral instability paradigm, where small perturbations in the system lead to a large deviation in the spectrum, the ECO modes can be considered as a dramatically destabilized spectral set with respect to their BH QNM counterpart, because a very large modification has been introduced to the system, in the form of a complete alteration of the near-horizon boundary condition.
+However, once the new QNMs arise, the spectra is stable with respect to small deviation of the parameter controlling the location of the boundary condition.

 Interestingly, previous studies have shown that when the effective potential of a Schwarzschild BH is perturbed, the resulting QNM spectrum can migrate significantly in the complex plane, i.e., a spectral instability occurs.
 In particular, Ref. \cite{Jaramillo2020} reports that discontinuous modifications of the system ---modeled there by random perturbations of the potential--- tend to maximize the QNM migration into regions determined by the pseudospectrum.
 Remarkably, the addition of further perturbations to such an already perturbed system does not induce additional instabilities.
 Instead, the pseudospectrum of the perturbed operator develops features typical of spectrally-stable spectra (concentric pseudospectral contours surrounding the new ``perturbed'' eigenvalues), which is interpreted as an improvement in the analytic behavior of the Green’s function (or the resolvent operator).
 This phenomenon raises a natural question: can a spectrum that has already been destabilized be further destabilized?
 In Ref. \cite{Siqueira:2025lww} this scenario is explored in detail, demonstrating that destabilized QNMs originating from physically-motivated deformations of the spacetime remain susceptible to further spectral instability.
 Furthermore, when multiple perturbation sources are present in the system, identifying the origin of the instability may become extremely intricate.